-Appointed as Commissioner of Police in August 2017, Mr Chris Dawson joined the Western Australia Police Force as a cadet in February 1976.
-He continuously serving for 38 years in country and metropolitan positions across a range of portfolios.
+Police Force as a cadet in February 1976.
+He continuously served for 38 years in country and metropolitan positions across a range of portfolios.
 Appointed to the rank of superintendent in 1999, he became the inaugural principal of the WA Police Academy in Joondalup.
 The Queen’s Birthday Honours List in 2002 saw him awarded the Australian Police Medal for distinguished service.

-He was appointed Deputy Commissioner under Karl O’Callaghan in 2004 leading an agency reform program resulting from outcomes from the Kennedy Royal Commission.
+He was appointed Deputy Commissioner in 2004 leading an agency reform program resulting from outcomes of the Kennedy Royal Commission.
 He served for 10 years.

 In 2011, Mr Dawson headed up the biggest security operation in the history of the WA Police Force, as State Commander for the Commonwealth Heads of Government Meeting (CHOGM).
 He was responsible for the security of all attending Heads of State from 53 Commonwealth countries and their respective senior ministers and delegates.